m4tt1mus/BlazorMirror/README.md

 # Setup
+1. Install .NET in the root over the pi user
 1. Pull down the code into ~/BlazorMirror on your RaspberryPi from GitHub.
 1. Create a appsettings.json file in wwwroot and fill out he values based on the following example:
     ```